annah-vu/regression_project/README.md

 <br>
 <br>

-## How to Recreate Project
+## 11.)
+How to Recreate Project

- - You'll need your own username/pass/host credentials in order to use the get_connection function in my acquire.py
+ - You'll need your own username/pass/host credentials in order to use the get_connection function in my acquire.py to access the Zillow database
  - Have a copy of my acquire, prep, explore .py files.
 You can adjust the features to use, how to handle outliers, etc. or just keep it the way I have it!
  - My final notebook has all of the steps outlined, and it is really easy to adjust parameters.

+ -